dhruv-mehrotra/PyGame-Split/README.md

 ## Objective:-

-The objective of the game to survive as long as one can and increase the score.
+The objective of the game to survive as long as one can and increase the score, while if u reverse the gravity th score decreases.